jcreedcmu/workbench-doc/workbench-doc.md

 ## Researcher

-A person who wants to write a research paper for publication, including its formalization.
+A person who wants to write a research paper for publication, whose contents are fully formalized in Lean.
 They can, using the Workbench's online interface

 - Create an account on a Workbench instance